berhanwa/e2/p1/README.md

 ## Game planning
 _In plain english - no code - think through how you'll make this game work.
 Example:_
++ _Create an array of three options, rock, paper or scissors._

-+ _Create an array of two options, heads and tails._
++ _Create an array of three options, rock, paper or scissors._
++ _Randomly choose one of these options from the array and assign it as Player 1's move_
-+ _Randomly choose one of these options from the array and assign it as Player A's move_
++ _Randomly choose one of these options from the array and assign it as Player 2's move_
-+ _Assign Player B's move to whatever option was not chosen._

 + _Randomly choose from the array of heads/tails again and assign this as the "flip" value_
 + _If Player A's move matches "flip", then assign a value winner to Player A_
 + _Otherwise, assign a value winner to Player B_